Cleveland Clinic Research Logo

 Research

-My research group, Biomimetic MicroEngineering (BioME) laboratory, has focused on innovating bioinspired engineering principles to uncover the fundamental mechanism in human health and diseases.
-The human Organ-on-a-Chip, also known as the Microphysiological System (MPS), has emerged as an alternative experimental model to accurately recapitulate the host-microbiome ecosystem and predict human physiological responses.
-We have created novel biomimicry to reconstitute the three-dimensional (3D) physical structure, physiological functions, and dynamic biomechanics of the living human gut.
+The Biomimetic MicroEngineering (BioME) Laboratory advances bioinspired engineering principles to elucidate fundamental mechanisms underlying human health and disease.
+Central to our work is the human Organ-on-a-Chip, also known as the Microphysiological System (MPS), a next-generation experimental platform that accurately recapitulates host-microbiome ecosystems and predicts human physiological responses with fidelity unattainable by conventional models.
+We have engineered novel biomimetic architectures that reconstitute the three-dimensional physical microstructure, organ-level physiological functions, and dynamic biomechanical forces of the living human gut.

 Biography